 For many problems a procedure is already in place and outlined by University rules or policies.
 Where practical, faculty or staff members should discuss problems with department chairs, supervisors, and/or union representatives; students should observe procedures outlined in Policies and Regulations Affecting Students.
 Normally complainants should follow the regular policies and procedures or routes of appeal set forth in University publications (Operations Manual, Policies and Regulations Affecting Students, staff and faculty handbooks, etc.) before contacting the Ombudsperson.
 Sometimes, however, reasons may exist for not advancing a complaint through official channels.
 These channels may mean lengthy and damaging delays, or entail a lack of confidentiality and/or impartiality.
 In these situations the Ombudsperson may present a desirable alternative.

-The Ombudsperson generally is not involved in the substance of formal appeal procedures, but may investigate alleged irregularities in the proceedings.
+The Ombudsperson generally is not involved in the substance of formal appeal procedures, but may make inquiries about alleged irregularities in the proceedings.
 The Ombudsperson may decline a case when judging intervention inappropriate.
 The Office of the Ombudsperson is independent of the University disciplinary process.
 The Ombudsperson may choose, but is not required, to take up conflicts with individuals, companies, or organizations falling outside the jurisdiction of The University of Iowa when the issues involve the University.
 However, the Ombudsperson may have limited ability to help in these cases.

 No retaliatory action is to be taken against a student, staff, or faculty member because he or she consulted with the Ombudsperson's Office.
 Visiting the Ombudsperson's Office should not jeopardize an employee's job security, promotion, tenure, scholarly opportunities, or performance evaluations.
 Neither will it jeopardize student evaluations or grades.